How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 You Have an App Idea.
 Now What?

+You've identified a problem that needs solving.
+You can see the solution clearlyâan app that makes it all better.
 But between that vision and a working product lies a critical question: Where do I actually start?

 What Is a Proof of Concept (And Why You Need One)